WVUHPC/Introduction-HPC/_episodes/10-conda.md

 ### Conda and Python

-When you create a new environment, conda installs the same Python version used to install conda on Spruce and Thorny (3.7).
+When you create a new environment, conda installs the same Python version used to install conda on Thorny Flat (3.7).
 If you want to use a different version of Python, for example Python 2.7, simply create a new environment and specify the version of Python that you want::

 ~~~